 Studying for exams, preparing for interviews, work presentations – sometimes there just aren’t enough hours in the day to get all that information to stay in your head.

-With so much to process, it’s often tempting to burn the candle at both ends, studying or working late into the night.
+With so much to do, it’s often tempting to burn the candle at both ends, studying or working late into the night.

-There are many different theories about why people sleep, with it probably serving several different functions.
-Your brain is in fact very active when you sleep, and some sleep experts believe that you’re in fact still learning long after your head hits the pillow.
+There are many theories about why we sleep, with it probably serving several different functions.
+Your brain is very active when you sleep, and some sleep experts believe that you’re still learning long after your head hits the pillow.

 They think that this happens through what’s known as memory consolidation.
 This is the process by which the brain turns information that you acquire during the day into lasting memories.
 And many research studies have shown that sleep deprivation adversely affects short and long-term memory.